 Key takeaways

-If you process financial and personal data at scale in the EU, you likely need a DPO
+- If you process financial and personal data at scale in the EU, you likely need a Data Protection Officer (DPO)

-Your DPO has personally led privacy programs at 100+ organizations, including Coinbase and Robinhood.
+You work directly with a senior DPO.
+Experience across 100+ companies including Amazon, Coinbase, and Robinhood.
 We know what financial regulators expect and what it takes to pass enterprise due diligence in this space.
+Note: outsourced DPOs are also referred to as external DPO, virtual DPO, fractional DPO, or DPaaS.

 Fintech and crypto companies sit at the intersection of privacy law and financial regulation.
 You’re handling financial data, transaction records, KYC/AML data, and often biometric data for identity verification.
 Regulators pay attention, enterprise customers run deep due diligence, and investors want to see a mature compliance posture.